Quitting smoking is no easy feat. In fact, it’s one of the most difficult habits to break.

 How to set up a new exercise routine

-6. Change up your exercise routine regularly to avoid boredom.
+6. Keep your exercise routine varied to prevent boredom.

 How soon after quitting smoking can I exercise?

-You can start exercising as soon as you stop smoking; there’s no need to wait.
+You can start exercising as soon as you quit smoking.

-The key with exercising after quitting is to start slow and build up gradually.
-As an ex-smoker, you’ll need to pay particular attention to your heart and lung health.
+Just remember to start slow and gradually build up, paying attention to your heart and lung health.

 Does smoking cessation cause weight gain?